Time management is the ability to plan and control how someone spends the hours in a day to effectively accomplish their goals.

 In the 1970s, the ABC prioritization method was the rage.
-Any project or action item landing on the A list was deemed most important, with second most important items appearing on the B list, and C items marked as least important.
-Over time, various iterations of this formula floated through the zeitgeist.
-For example, the most unpleasant tasks wound up on the A list in order to get them out of the way.
-Today, the work landscape has changed somewhat, with more and more tasks landing on the "Most Important" list.
+Any project or action item landing on the A list was deemed most important, with the second most important items appearing on the B list, and C items marked as least important.
+Various iterations of this formula continue to exist, all aimed at allocating priorities, and often doing the most difficult or onerous tasks first.